iagoleal/iagoleal.github.io/content/posts/void-install.md

 Allow sudo for wheel group
 --------------------------

-Run `visudo` and uncomment the line
+To allow `sudo` access to all users on the whell group, run `visudo` and uncomment the line

     #%wheel ALL=(ALL) ALL